 Repeat Mode - Each slot has a repeat button.
-When activated, this will repeat the loaded audio file from this will repeat the loaded audio file from beginning to end, or will turn on the loop selected in the "play from" field.
+When activated, this will repeat the loaded audio file from beginning to end, or will turn on the loop selected in the "play from" field.

 TIP: Short "loop" samples can be turned into a continuous track using the repeat function.
 Ensure there is a clean cut at the start and end of a bar.